kamilburda/gimp-export-layers/sections/Customizing-Export.md

 This corresponds to how the layer is actually displayed in the image canvas.

 For example, if a layer has 50% opacity and its parent group also has 50% opacity, the resulting opacity of the exported layer will be 25%.

-**Ignore layer modes**

-Set the layer mode of each layer to "Normal".
-Among other uses, this may be necessary for layers with different modes that "vanish" if background or foreground is inserted.

-**Autocrop**

-Automatically crop each layer.

 **Autocrop background**